Surrealism set art free to dream. But is anyone in art still dreaming?

 Sure, the political correctness beats Surrealism's wide male leer.
 I can live, too, without tales of Breton as Surrealism's pope.
 He excommunicated this writer or that artist, but the show's unflagging good spirits spare me the details.
 What I miss, however, is understanding why Jackson Pollock looks so startling and so right in that last room.
 Surrealism matters, because it brings together so many strands of Modernism's questioning.

 With Cubism, art had seen reality not just reassembled, but in an act of self-destruction.
 With Expressionism, it had seen sexual and political rebellion living on the edge of bitter failure.
 And then came the twin traumas of World War I and Sigmund Freud.
 Breton faced both the mass hysteria and the personal kind, working with soldiers as a psychiatric aid.
+So in the safety of his home did Francis Picabia during World War II.
 And then with peace, things really got tough.

 Surrealism emerges directly from Dada, an art in rebellion against the whole idea of art.
 At the Met, the second room moves quickly through those years.
 Dada appears there as one more preoccupation with sexuality and play.
 One gets the Sad Young Man and chocolate grinder.
 One gets Man Ray's lovely eggbeater, lost in the tracery of its shadows.
 Anti-art or conceptualism, much less the metaphysical still life of Giorgio Morandi, hardly show their face.